 The base of the noun consists of a nominal root and a nominalizing head n (see Kramer 2015 and references therein).
-Following the claims of Moskal (2015a,b) and Smith et al. (2019) that the pronominal base crucially differs from the one of nouns in lacking a lexical root, I will treat the pronominal nP as consisting solely of the categorizing head n (van Urk 2018, building on Postal 1969, Elbourne 2005; but also Déchaine & Wiltschko 2002, van Koppen 2012).
+Following Moskal (2015a,b) and Smith et al.'s 2018 claims that pronominal base crucially differs from the one of nouns in lacking a lexical root, I will treat the pronominal nP as consisting solely of the categorizing head n (van Urk 2018, building on Postal 1969; Elbourne 2005; but also Déchaine and Wiltschko 2002; van Koppen 2012).

-4.1 Phi-features and their distribution
+4.1 Φ -features and their distribution

-In analysing the syntactic representation of φ -features, I will rely on the proposal of Harley & Ritter (2002), who argue that φ -features have complex internal structure in the form of hierarchically organised sub-features.
-Their proposal is reproduced in Figure 1.
+In analysing the syntactic representation of φ -features, I will rely on the proposal of Harley and Ritter (2002), who argue that φ -features have complex internal structure in the form of hierarchically organised sub-features.
+Their proposal is reproduced in (17).
 An important aspect of the hierarchy is feature entailment.
 Having a deeper-embedded feature implies having the feature dominating it.
-For instance, if a pronoun has the feature [Addressee] from Figure 1, it will also contain the feature [Participant].
+For instance, if a pronoun has the feature [Addressee] from (17), it will also contain the feature [Participant].
 Such a structured geometric representation of morphological features, modelled after that of the phonological ones, is claimed to help constrain pronoun and agreement systems and present interdependence of features in a systematic way.